AtlasOfLivingAustralia/ala-collectory/debian/README.md

 You can increase changelog version and comments with `dch` utility, like with `dch -i` that increase minor version.

+## Looking for inspiration?

+You can see [tomcat7-examples package source](https://salsa.debian.org/java-team/tomcat7/tree/master/debian) for inspiration of tomcat7 packages and also about how to create multiple debian packages from a same source repository.

+Also `dbconfig-common` package have some samples in `/usr/share/doc/dbconfig-common/examples/` for mysql and postgresql debian configuration tasks for packages.

 ## Testing

-You can test the generated package without installit with `piuparts` like:
+You can test the generated package without install it with `piuparts` like:

 ```bash
 sudo piuparts -D ubuntu -d xenial -d bionic ../ala-collectory_1.6.2-1_all.deb